2023

 2022

-The Feast: A Performance Celebration of Community, Harvest and Autumn
+The Feast: A Celebration of Community, Harvest and Autumn

-The FEAST - A celebration of community, harvest and autumn featured five Majoda equestrians ages 9-12, a cast of six Equus Projects dancers and violinist extraordinaire, Nathan Bishop performing live.
+The FEAST: A full length performance featuring five Majoda equestrians ages 9-12, a cast of six Equus Projects dancers and violinist, Nathan Bishop.

 Goldenrod Field, October 2022 - https://vimeo.com/763954909